bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 ```

 ### Subscribe to newsletter
-A super simple snippet that tracks anytime the user successfully subscribes to a newsletter.
+A snippet that tracks anytime the user successfully subscribes to a newsletter.

 ```javascript
 <!-- Sample Pixel Code Start: Subscribe to Newsletter -->